 Italian Wedding Soup is a rich, hearty recipe made with small beef and pork meatballs, tender greens, and delicate pasta.
 This authentic Italian wedding soup recipe takes a little time to make, but it's well worth the effort.
 To get a jump on things make both the meatballs and the chicken stock ahead of time!

-Growing up in Italy and living there still, this nourishing chicken and mini meatball soup, famously known as Italian Wedding Soup, takes me right back to my Nonna’s kitchen.
+This nourishing chicken and mini meatball soup, famously known as Italian Wedding Soup, takes me right back to my Nonna’s kitchen.

 To make this soup requires time and attention.
 To get the full experience, the meatballs should be small, spoon-sized, and the chicken stock should be made from scratch.
 The greens and the pasta delicate and yielding to the other flavors.
 It's a Sunday soup for savoring and sharing.